-No. Activity must be based in England, Scotland or Wales.
-We intend to open it up to Northern Ireland in future rounds.
+No. Activity must be based in England, Scotland, Wales, or Northern Ireland.

 Can my project be based or include work overseas?

-No. Activity must be based in England, Scotland or Wales.
-We are not encouraging any non essential travel in 2021.
+No. Activity must be based in England, Scotland, Wales or Northern Ireland.
+We are not encouraging any non essential travel.

 If I were starting a record label, what would you expect the project goals to be?

 Getting your first release out is a great start!
 If you are able to sustainably fund your second record from sales of your first, then that would be even better.

 We’re awarding 30-40 grants per round, with three rounds per year.
 If you apply for this one, you can't apply for the next round, but you can apply for rounds after that.
 This is to make sure we can give a chance to as many people as possible.

 Would the grant include and cover contributions to producing an album?